-- Obtaining or providing unauthorized assistance on any assignment including: - o working in groups on assignments that are supposed to be individual work; - o having someone rewrite or add material to your work while "editing"; - o crowdsourcing assignment answers through Discord, Facebook, or another forum. - Lending your work to a classmate who submits it as his/her own without your permission. - Using or possessing any unauthorized aid, including a cell phone. - Looking at someone else's answers. - Letting someone else look at your answers. - Misrepresenting your identity. - Submitting an altered test for re-grading. - Falsifying or altering any documentation required by the University, including doctor's notes. - Falsifying institutional documents or grades.
+- Obtaining or providing unauthorized assistance on any assignment including: - o working in groups on assignments that are supposed to be individual work; - o having someone rewrite or add material to your work while "editing"; - o crowdsourcing assignment answers through an online platform, like Facebook or Discord; - o using generative AI tools to complete assignments (see more on AI policy below). - Lending your work to a classmate who submits it as his/her own without your permission. - Using or possessing any unauthorized aid, including a cell phone. - Looking at someone else's answers. - Letting someone else look at your answers. - Misrepresenting your identity. - Submitting an altered test for re-grading. - Falsifying or altering any documentation required by the University, including doctor's notes. - Falsifying institutional documents or grades.